 - Virginia Absentee Ballot Application (fillable PDF), for most absentee voters.
-Separate application is required for each election.
+A separate application is required for each election.

 - Federal Post Card Application (fillable PDF), for active duty military and overseas citizens only

-- Annual Absentee Application for certain persons with an illness or physical disability*
+- Annual Absentee Application (fillable PDF) for certain persons with an illness or physical disability*

 Note: If you plan to vote absentee in person, don’t complete an absentee ballot application in advance — you’ll complete the form when you arrive to vote.

 To return your completed application to the Office of Voter Registration, you can:

 - Email a scanned attachment of the application to absentee(at)arlingtonva.us